Ogi-kun/bindbc-allegro5/README.md

 This project provides both static and dynamic bindings to the [Allegro libraries](https://liballeg.org).
 They are compatible with `@nogc` and `nothrow` and can be compiled with `-betterC` compatibility.

-Currently in beta.
-Only tested on Windows and Linux.

 ## General BindBC Usage

 BindBC is a cross-platform API for creating D bindings for C libraries.
 This entire section was adapted from bindbc-sdl’s README.
 You may skip to [Package Declarations section](#package-declarations) if you are already familiar with BindBC conventions.